Plots a wind rose showing wind speed and direction with ggplot2.

 - stack_reverse

-TRUEthe stack order of the speed cuts would be inverted.
+TRUE, reverses the stack order of speed cuts.
 See Examples.- ...

 Value